From the discrete to the continuous, from simplicial complexes to Riemannian manifolds. Approximating flows and cuts on manifolds by discrete versions: Cheeger type inequalities

 Above, we have discussed the Hodge and Eckmann Laplacians as generalizations of the Laplace-Beltrami operator and the graph Laplacian.
 So, naturally the question arises what geometric information their eigenvalues encode.
 The eigenvalue 0 contains topological information.
 Its multiplicity yields the Betti number of the corresponding dimension.
 But what about the non-vanishing eigenvalues?
 In particular, does the smallest non-vanishing eigenvalue tell us anything about higher order decompositions of the underlying object, analogous to the Cheeger inequality?

 This problem was initiated in \cite{Dotterrer12,Steenbergen14}.
 A solution was given in \cite{Jost/Zhang24b}.
+In particular, this solution provides an affirmative answer to the first part of a question posed by Dotterrer and Kahle \cite[Question 1]{Dotterrer12}.
 We shall now describe that result.
 It applies to the up-Laplacian, but since the non-zero spectrum of the down-Laplacian $\Delta_k^{down}$ equals that of the up-Laplacian $\Delta_{k-1}^{up}$, it also applies to the former, although the geometric interpretation will be in terms of the up-Laplacian.\\

 We recall the \emph{normalized} Laplacian $\Delta_{k}^{up}$, which according to \eqref{asc1} is given by

 We recall that a $\tau$ if it exists, is unique. \\ Our results will be obtained for this operator, and they only partially generalize to a general $L_{k}^{up}$.